opmuse/opmuse/README.md

 ### Using

-**This whole section is under development and will not work as advertised!**

 The only way we distribute right now is through our Apt repository.
-If you're not running a Debian based distribution you'll have to set up everything yourself.
+If this isn't an option for you you'll have to set up everything yourself.
 Take a look at *Developing* for some help with that.
 Also note that we only support MySQL in the package right now.
-If you want SQLite support you'll have to look at *Developing*.
+If you want SQLite support you'll also have to look at *Developing*.

-We've tested this with Debian Jessie.
-But other Debian based distros (Ubuntu etc) should work too as long as they have all the dependencies we don't already provide ourselves through our Apt repository.
+We've only tested this with **Debian Jessie**.
+For other Debian based distros you're on your own.

 #### Add Apt Repository